Acupuncture: An Integrative Approach to Improve Mental Health, Emotional Regulation, Cognitive Function, & Pro-Sociality

 As you are aware, the mental health crisis is overwhelming.
 People are at or past their breaking point.
 Most profoundly, systemically our ability to feel safe in society has been eroded, with anxiety at an all-time high.
 With the healthcare system bursting at the seams, utilizing effective alternatives has become increasingly important.
 Acupuncture has a role to play in this crisis.

 As an acupuncturist and cranio sacral practitioner, there is work I can only do on a one-on-one basis, however, I have been working with a powerful community-based model that can be effective for mental health or even chronic pain management.
 Acupuncturist Without Borders utilizes a community-based trauma response successfully.
 In an even more supportive model, as a healthcare provider, I seek to create safe healing bubbles within communities.
-My treatments, together, with yoga, meditation, and sound healing empower people with the tools and supportive practice space to regulate their nervous systems more effectively.
+My treatments, together, with yoga, meditation, and sound healing and other somatic practices empower people with the tools and supportive practice space to regulate their nervous systems more effectively.
 As we heal together, these community havens can become the space where safety can be re-established and trust rebuilt.